Nathan-Busse-private/All-Terrain-Arduino-Robotic-Interface/README.md

 # Batteries

 The robot is powered by 2 battery packs, A powerpank which plugs directly into the Arduino and a seperate battery pack that is supplying power to the L298N motor driver.
-In my case I use two 3.7 volt with 9800 MAh Lithium ions but you can use your own depending on your motors on your chasis.
+In my case I use four 3.7 volt two 18650 battries with 3000 MAh and two 26650 batteries with 9800 MAh Lithium ions but you can use your own depending on your motors on your chasis.

 # How does Bluetooth work with Arduino